cltl/LongTailQATask/Evaluation/README.md

 `bash evaluate_answers.sh <SYSTEM_JSON> <GOLD_JSON> <OUTPUT_JSON>`

 `SYSTEM_JSON` and `GOLD_JSON` are the JSON files that contain the system and gold answers, correspondingly, with their evidence documents.
 As mentioned above, this Bash script computes accuracy of the numeric answers, RMSE of the numeric answers, and Prec/Recall/F1 of the documents per question.
 We print the resulting scores in stdout, but we also store them in `OUTPUT_JSON` for convenience of our participants.

+**Note:** This script evaluates the performance on a single subtask.
+Participants taking part in multiple tasks should execute this script multiple times.

   2) The mention-level annotations in CoNLL format are evaluated by executing the Bash script `evaluate_mentions.sh` in this way: